Product Menu

 Canada North

-The Arctic Ocean consists mostly of old ice.
+The Arctic Ocean consists mostly of old ice with some first-year ice.
 Nares Strait contains fast old and first-year ice.
+The Archipelago contains a mixture of old and first-year fast ice.
+The ice in Barrow Strait is first-year with a trace of old ice.
 Lancaster Sound consists of mostly first-year ice with some old ice present.
 Prince Regent Inlet contains mostly first-year ice with some old ice extending southward to 71°N. The Gulf of Boothia and Committee Bay contain first-year ice.
+Baffin Bay contains mostly first-year ice, with some old ice in its western section.
+Some young ice is present in northern Baffin Bay.
+Davis Strait consists of first-year ice with some old ice.
+Along coastal Greenland the ice is mostly first-year with some young ice.

 Thumbnail image of Canada West Synopsis PNG